 Starting Your Application

-After completing the written portion, applicants are then invited take our Predictive Admissions Assessment, which is our main criteria for acceptance.
+After completing the written portion, applicants are then invited to take our Predictive Admissions Assessment , which is our main criteria for acceptance.

 The Predictive Admissions Assessment